qjcg/CO2Aldrin/README.md

 ## Install

-Either pull the pre-built image from the public [Docker registry](https://hub.docker.com/r/qjcg/co2aldrin/), or clone this repo and build locally.
+Either pull the pre-built image from the public [Docker Hub](https://hub.docker.com/r/qjcg/co2aldrin/), or clone this repo and build locally.

 Alternatively, compilers and/or interpreters can be installed on your host machine to run commands directly without `docker`.

-### Pull image from Docker Registry
+### Pull image from Docker Hub

 ```sh
 $ docker pull qjcg/co2aldrin